SnowWhiteDad/prompt-rules/README.md

 - General (for any language)

 > [!NOTE]
-Available rules are based on Project type and language combinations.
+Available rules are based on Selected tool, Project type and language combinations.
+Rules are not guaranteed to cover all possible scenarios or vulnerabilities.

 ## 🛡️ OWASP LLM Top 10 Threats Covered